top of page

 Direct Customer Interactions

 Don’t underestimate personal interactions, whether they occur in-store or over the phone.
-These conversations can yield insights that surveys may overlook, providing rich details about customer experiences.
+Such conversations can yield insights that surveys may overlook, providing rich details about customer experiences.

-By creating multiple feedback channels, you capture a wide range of opinions, allowing for a thorough exploration of the customer experience.
+By establishing multiple feedback channels, you can capture a wide range of opinions.
+This allows for a thorough exploration of the customer experience.

 Eye-level view of a colorful feedback wall covered with sticky notes